ebaklund/ORFEErc/README.md

                              ||
                            [Nil<T>]
 ```
-Preening the ontology by removing the original concept terms, we end up with:
+Preening the ontology by removing the original terms, we end up with:
 ```
             [Outcome]
           /     |     \